syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 #### Customize trackball marker and trackball line

-Shape and size of the trackball marker can be customized by using the *Shape* and *Size* options of the Crosshair marker.
-Color and width of the trackball line can be customized by using the *Line* option in the crosshair.
+Shape and size of the trackball marker can be customized by using the **Shape** and **Size** options of the crosshair marker.
+Color and width of the trackball line can be customized by using the **Line** option in the crosshair.

 {% highlight cshtml %}